 Another record worth noting is now that I’ve finally mastered those bloody ratchet straps, I can have a kayak loaded into this ol’ Ford and be on the road in fifteen minutes.
 I say this because these days—these Covid days—it only takes a text from my kids or an impromptu from my husband and I’m heading to the water…the trails…my garden…anywhere outdoors.
 Call it a renewal of my existence as an ecological being.

 Seems like Covid has everyone doing that, right?
-In fact, if there’s been a collective conscious in all this chaos, it’s been a reconnection to nature.
+In fact, if there’s been a universal awareness in all this chaos, it’s been a reconnection to nature.

 Humans have always been hard-wired for green spaces, but given this new reality, we’re now using the outdoors to bring us together while still keeping “1 cow apart” (as we like to say here in Wisconsin).
 For me, a slow paddle through the wetlands allows precious time with family.
 Hiking in a state park with my bible class connects us after weeks of Zoom gatherings.
 Coffee al fresco relieves me from the isolation of my home office—okay, I haven’t done that one yet, but it will be simply diviiiine when I finally do!